We use cookies to improve our service. Learn more.

 Audit Logs

 While this type of audit log may be informative, it will also use many rows quickly.
-By using Big Tables for this audit log, you’re able to store and maintain these records for a longer period of time, giving you more data to analyze and more insight into how your app is being used.
+By using Big Tables for this audit log, you’re able to store and maintain these records for a longer time, giving you more data to analyze and more insight into how your app is being used.

 Configure a Big Table as an Audit Log